SQL Formatter

 What is SQL Formatting?

-A well-formatted SQL query separates each major clause (SELECT, FROM, WHERE, JOIN, ORDER BY, etc.) onto its own line and uses indentation to show the logical structure of the query.
-This makes it significantly easier to spot errors, understand data flow, and collaborate with other developers.
+A well-formatted SQL query places each major clause (SELECT, FROM, WHERE, JOIN, ORDER BY, GROUP BY, HAVING) on its own line and uses indentation to reveal the logical structure.
+This makes it dramatically easier to spot missing conditions, understand data flow across tables, and review queries during code review or pair programming.

 1. Paste your SQL query into the input area

-2. Choose your preferred indentation size and whether to uppercase keywords
+2. Choose your preferred indentation size (2 or 4 spaces) and whether to uppercase keywords

 4. Copy the formatted result with the “Copy” button or Ctrl+Shift+C

-Inconsistent SQL formatting is one of the most common issues in codebases.
-Here are frequent style problems and how proper formatting solves them:
+Inconsistent formatting is one of the most frequent issues in database codebases.
+These are the problems a SQL beautifier fixes:

-• Inconsistent keyword casing: Mixing select, SELECT, and Select reduces readability.
-The uppercase option ensures all keywords use the same case.
+• Inconsistent keyword casing: Mixing select, SELECT, and Select within the same codebase reduces readability.
+The uppercase option normalizes all keywords.

-• Missing indentation: Without indentation, it’s hard to see which conditions belong to which clause.
-Proper formatting indents sub-clauses and conditions.
+• Missing indentation: Without indentation, it is hard to tell which conditions belong to a WHERE clause versus a JOIN predicate.
+Proper formatting indents sub-clauses and conditions under their parent.

-• No spacing around operators: Queries like WHERE id=1 AND name='test' are harder to read than WHERE id = 1 AND name = 'test'.
+• No spacing around operators: WHERE id=1 AND name='test' is harder to scan than WHERE id = 1 AND name = 'test'.

 SQL Formatting Best Practices

-Following consistent SQL formatting conventions improves team productivity and code quality:
+Consistent SQL formatting conventions improve team productivity and reduce bugs during code review:

-• Uppercase keywords: Most SQL style guides recommend uppercasing reserved words (SELECT, FROM, WHERE) to distinguish them from table and column names.
+• Uppercase reserved words: Most SQL style guides recommend writing SELECT, FROM, WHERE, JOIN in uppercase to visually separate them from table and column names.

 Frequently Asked Questions